grafana/agent/docs/sources/flow/concepts/clustering.md

 recalculate target ownership and rebalance the number of targets they’re scraping without explicitly communicating ownership over the network.

+As such, target auto-distribution not only allows to dynamically scale the number of agents to distribute workload during peaks, but also provides resiliency, since in the event of a node going away, its targets are automatically picked up by one of their peers.

 The agent makes use of a fully-local consistent hashing algorithm to distribute targets, meaning that on average only ~1/N of the targets are redistributed.
-This is in contrast to hashmod sharding where up to 100% of the targets could be reassigned to another node and possibly cause system instability.

-As such, target auto-distribution not only allows to dynamically scale the number of agents to distribute workload during peaks, but also provides resiliency, since in the event of a node going away, its targets are automatically picked up by one of their peers.
-Again, this is in contrast to hashmod sharding which requires running multiple replicas of each shard for HA.

 The components who can make use of target auto-distribution are the following:
 - [prometheus.scrape][]